IGVF/atomic-workflows/modules/igvf-kallisto-bustools/README.md

 ### Arguments
 - `--output_directory`: Directory where the output files will be saved.
-- `--genome_fasta`: Patht to the genome FASTA file.
+- `--genome_fasta`: Path to the genome FASTA file.
 - `--gtf`: Path to the GTF file.
 - `--temp_dir`: Path to the temporary directory (Optional)